CARES (Coronavirus Aid, Relief, and Economic Security) Act:

 The business must show hardship due to the Coronavirus.

-The Economic Injury Disaster Loans are available for up to $2 million dollars for businesses.
+The Economic Injury Disaster Loans are available for up to $150,000 for businesses.

 SBA can determine loan eligibility based solely on the applicant’s credit score or use of an alternative appropriate method for determining an applicant’s ability to repay.